voder-ai/eslint-plugin-traceability/docs/rules/require-req-annotation.md

 This rule validates that the following nodes have a leading JSDoc comment containing an `@req` annotation:

 - Function declarations
-- Function expressions (including arrow functions)
+- Function expressions (non-arrow function expressions used in assignments or callbacks)
 - Method definitions (class and object methods)
 - TypeScript declare functions (`TSDeclareFunction`)
 - TypeScript method signatures (`TSMethodSignature`)

+Note: Arrow functions (`ArrowFunctionExpression`) are not currently checked by this rule.
+Support for arrow functions may be added in a future version once the underlying stories and schemas are extended.

 By default, this rule uses the same detection scope as `require-story-annotation`, meaning it only checks functions and methods that are considered "in scope" by the same rules (e.g., exported functions when using export‑based scopes).